Danganronpa S: Ultimate Summer Camp: Plot

 The game begins with Komaru Naegi, who has been invited to a test program hosted by the prestigious Hope's Peak Academy high school for soon-to-be graduates, as well as preschoolers of the Hope's Peak Elementary, some students from the school's reserve course, and certain family members of the students, the last of which applying to Komaru.
-After all participants introduce each other inside the academy, the hosts of the program is revealed to be a quintet of anthropomorphic bear cubs and the children of series mascot Monokuma, named the Monokubs.
+After all participants introduce each other inside the academy, the hosts of the program are revealed to be a quintet of anthropomorphic bear cubs and the children of series mascot Monokuma, named the Monokubs.
 The Monokubs reveal that the test program is intended to cultivate the talents of the participants, and that it will take place in a virtual recreation of the popular resort, Jabberwock Island.

 After everyone has been successfully transported to the virtual Jabberwock Island, the Monokubs explains that if the students want to leave the island, they must first unlock everyone's "Hope Fragments", acquired through a participant finding their true hope and potential.
 Furthermore, the Monokubs demonstrate how they have full control over the world with magical wands by summoning a beach house.
-This leads to the mischievous and cynical Monokuma, who was also invited to the program, to steal one of the wands and summon a hoard of enemies.
+This leads to the mischievous and cynical Monokuma, who was also invited to the program, to steal one of the wands and summon a horde of enemies.
 Together, the participants manage to defeat some of the monsters, finding out in the process that their bodies have been powered-up for the virtual world.
 Although the Monokubs manage to get the wand back from Monokuma, the island is still overrun by monsters, which the participants are tasked with defeating over the course of the summer.
 In the following months, as the characters go about their daily life, they learn that the Monokubs, too, have Hope Fragments, meaning that the characters have to assist them in finding hope as well.